-The Amazon is the biggest rainforest in the world, the basin encompasses 7,000,000 km2, and it belongs to nine nations in South America.
+The Amazon is the largest rainforest in the world.
+The basin encompasses 7,000,000 km2, and it is shared by nine nations in South America.
 This region is also home to the most extensive collection of living animals and plants in the world; making it one of the richest biomes in the world with unparallel diversity.
-If that is not enough to get your attention, the Amazon is also home to the Amazon River, the longest and largest river by discharge volume of water in the world.
+If that is not enough to get your attention, the Amazon is also home to the Amazon River.
+The mighty Amazon snakes more than 6,400km from the Andes to the Atlantic, and is the largest river in the world.
 With so much land to cover, and so many things to see, when is the best time to travel to the Amazon?

-The Amazon has two seasons: the flooded and the day season.
+The Amazon has two seasons: the flooded and the dry season.
 Both seasons offer amazing sites to spot wildlife and learn about the flora.
 And in both seasons you will get rainy days and hot weather.
 So how to choose when is the best time to travel to the Amazon?
-For those wanting a slightly cooler temperature that will allow us to get close-ups with lots of birds and mammals, the flooded season is the best choice.
-However, if you are looking to explore the area with hikes, have fishing expeditions and see the exotic birds and perch on the trees, then the dry season is your best bet.
+For those wanting a slightly cooler temperature that will allow you to get close-ups with lots of birds and mammals, the flooded season is the best choice.
+However, if you are looking to explore the area with hikes and try your luck at fishing, then the dry season is your best bet.
 It is hotter and less rainy.
 Let´s break it down a little bit more.

 The flooded season

 The flooded season runs through summer, from November to May.
-If you travel to the Amazon around this time, the temperatures are cooler and thanks to the rain.
+If you travel to the Amazon around this time, the temperatures are somewhat cooler thanks to the rain.
 The rivers and streams are navigable as the water volume is higher.
-This means that you will be able to explore best the Amazon on its waterways.
-This way, you will reach places that you would miss on the dry season.
+So you will be able to explore the Amazon along its waterways.
+This way, you will reach places that you would miss during the dry season.
 As the water levels are higher, the boats get closer to the canopy.
 You will see the monkeys play and the birds roost.
 This time is better to see the mammals as most areas are flooded.

 The dry season